LouisFaure/pleorchis_project/README.md

 ```bash
 snakemake -j 40 main_contig.fasta
 ```
-The output is a single contig in fasta format, as we have found out that only one (the longest) was having multiple hits on Holozoa clade.
+The output is a single contig in fasta format, as we have found out that only one (the longest) was having multiple hits with holozoan LSU/SSU.

 ### Obtain the sequences of the new 18S, 5.8S and 28S ribosomal DNA